sagspot/node-todo-list/README.md

 ## Room for Improvement

-- Implement the `complete` feature - strikethough a complete task
+- Push complete task to bottom of all tasks
-- Show error messages on the frontend (eg. you cant submit an empty item)

 ## Acknowledgements